buehler/dotnet-operator-sdk/docs/docs/testing.md

 > For normal unit testing, you can just mock all the things.

 The main entry point for testing your custom operator is the
 @"KubeOps.Testing.KubernetesOperatorFactory`1".
-It is ment to be injected into your test.
+It is meant to be injected into your test.

 > [!NOTE]